As a public transport operator, we provide an essential service for commuters.

 With the resumption of more businesses and gradual relaxing of activities, the load on public transport has increased and it is not practical to stipulate minimum distances amongst commuters.

 However, other safe management measures are in place.
-All commuters are required to wear a mask (except for children aged two and below and those with special needs) and and avoid talking.
+All commuters are required to wear a mask (except for children below the age of two and those whom are allowed to wear a face shield instead – see question 7) and avoid talking.
 They are also encouraged to maintain good personal hygiene, scan the SafeEntry QR codes and turn on the TraceTogether app in their phones.

 Reminders of these measures are broadcasted via PA announcements, posters & digital infographics.